Pratikshya-Regmi/Pratikshya-Regmi.github.io/hackathon.md

+---

-# 🧠 Hackathons & Challenges
+title: 🧠 Hackathons & Challenges

+---

 Participating in hackathons has allowed me to step out of my comfort zone, apply geospatial and AI knowledge in new ways, and collaborate with diverse, interdisciplinary teams.